Stargazers-Consulting-LLC/creampie/humans/guides/python_style_guide.md

     ```

 - **Comments** (`# ...`):
-  - Used within code to clarify **WHY** something is implemented a certain way, especially if it’s not obvious.
+  - Used within code to clarify **WHY** something is implemented a certain way, especially if it's not obvious.
   - Should only explain rationale, intent, or non-obvious decisions.
   - Example:
     ```python